wdawson/okta.github.io/_source/_posts/2018-08-17-build-and-understand-user-authentication-in-node.md

 To get started with the authorization server setup, you first need to go create a free Okta developer account: [https://developer.okta.com/signup/](https://developer.okta.com/signup/).
 Once you've created your account and logged in, follow the steps below configure Okta and then you'll be ready to write some code!

-{% img blog/build-understand-auth-node/okta-signup.png alt:"okta signup" width:"800" %}{: .center-image }
+{% img blog/build-understand-auth-node/okta-signup.png alt:"Okta signup" width:"800" %}{: .center-image }

 ### Step 1: Store Your Org URL

 The first thing you need to do is copy down the **Org URL** from the top-right portion of your Okta dashboard page.
 This URL will be used to route to your authorization server, communicate with it, and much more.
 You'll need this value later, so don't forget it.

-{% img blog/build-understand-auth-node/okta-org-url.png alt:"okta org url" width:"800" %}{: .center-image }
+{% img blog/build-understand-auth-node/okta-org-url.png alt:"Okta org url" width:"800" %}{: .center-image }

 ### Step 2: Create an OpenID Connect Application